post featured image

 • Preheat an oven to 325 F.

 • Pat the pork pieces dry with a paper towel and season liberally all over with kosher salt and pepper.
-If you're using boneless pork, aim for 4 large pieces of pork.
-If you're using bone-in, opt for 2 large pieces, cutting around the bone.

 • Heat the oil in a large dutch oven over medium-high heat.
 Once the oil is hot, arrange the pork in a single layer.
 Sear for 4-5 minutes per side until the pork is deeply browned.
 Repeat on all sides.
 Depending on the size of your dutch oven, you may need to do this in batches.

-• While the pork is searing, whisk together the cider, broth, dijon, and dehydrated minced onion together and set aside.
+• While the pork is searing, whisk together the cider, stock or broth, dijon, and dehydrated minced onion together and set aside.
 Use kitchen twine to tie the rosemary and thyme together in a small bundle.

 • Once the pork is browned all over, pour in the braising liquid.
 Arrange the herbs and garlic head in the pot with the pork, cover and place in the oven.